Rascals (Star Trek: The Next Generation): Plot

 Captain Jean-Luc Picard, Guinan (Whoopi Goldberg), Ensign Ro Laren (Michelle Forbes) and Keiko O'Brien (Rosalind Chao) are returning to the Enterprise from the planet Marlonia, but a transporter accident results in them changing into 12-year-old children.
 Although the four still retain an adult mind, the crew have trouble taking them seriously, and Picard (David Tristan Birkin) is convinced by Dr. Beverly Crusher (Gates McFadden) to temporarily relinquish command of the ship.
 After turning over command of the Enterprise to Commander William Riker, Picard ponders resigning his Starfleet commission, albeit temporarily, in order to pursue other interests.
 Meanwhile, Keiko (Caroline Junko King) is dismayed by her husband Miles's (Colm Meaney) reluctance to be with her and is further saddened her daughter (Hana Hatae) does not recognize her.
 While Ro (Megan Parlen) is at first upset after being reminded of her unpleasant childhood, once Guinan's (Isis Carmen Jones) enthusiasm causes her to soften, the duo begin jumping on a bed and engaging in other childish pursuits.

 Dr. Crusher works out how to reverse the de-aging under controlled conditions.
 Before further tests can be run, two Klingon warships decloak and attack the Enterprise.
 Ferengi pirates board the ship and take control, but Riker locks out the main computer.
 The Ferengi beam most of the adults on board to a nearby planet and corral the children, including Picard and his party, into the schoolrooms on board.
 Picard and his group try to use the classroom computers to regain control of the ship, but are prevented by the limited functionality and condescending interface.
 Picard pretends to be Riker's son and demands the Ferengi take him to his "father," throwing a tantrum until his demand is met.
 He asks Riker to unlock the computer console in the schoolroom, using the ruse that none of the computer games will work.

 After Picard is returned to the schoolroom, the lead Ferengi threatens to harm the children if Riker does not unlock the computer and teach his lieutenant how to operate the Enterprise.
 Riker pretends to instruct the Ferengi officer, but only spouts deliberately meaningless technobabble as he unlocks the computer console in Picard's schoolroom.
 With command functions enabled, Picard is able to activate a transporter safety function.
 With help from Worf's son, Alexander Rozhenko (Brian Bonsall), Guinan, and Ro, they use communication badges to trap most of the Ferengi on a transporter pad with their weapons disarmed and the exit blocked by a force field.
 Once most of them are detained, the children and Riker are able to overpower the remaining members and retake the Enterprise.
 After the events, the transporter is used to return Picard, Guinan and Keiko to their adult states.
-Buoyed by her experience, Ro decides to remain a child for just a little while longer and draw some pictures, something she never did during her childhood.
+Buoyed by her experience, Ro decides to remain a child for just a little longer to draw some pictures, something she never did during her childhood.